bitprophet/switchboard-clj/README.md

 ## License

-Copyright © 2016 Jeff Forcier

 Distributed under the BSD license; please see `LICENSE`.
+(Also includes copyright information.)